qojulia/QuantumCumulants.jl/docs/src/tutorial.md

 he = heisenberg(ops,H,J;rates=rates)
 ```

-The equations derived above are differential equations for operators.
-In order to convert them to *c*-number equations, we need to average over them.
 To obtain a closed set of equations, we expand higher-order products to second order.

 ```@example tutorial
-# Average the above equations and expand to second order
+# Expand the above equations to second order
-he_avg = average(he,2)
+he_avg = cumulant_expansion(he,2)
 ```

 The first-order contributions are always zero and can therefore be neglected.
 You can try adding `a` and `σ(:g,:e)` to the list of operators `ops` in order to see that yourself.
 Or, even more conveniently, you can use `complete(he_avg)`, which will automatically find all missing averages and compute the corresponding equations.

-Here, though, we will proceed by finding the missing averages, and neglecting them as zero using the `substitute` function.
+Here, though, we will proceed by finding the missing averages, and neglecting them as zero using the `substitute` and `simplify` function from [Symbolics](https://github.com/JuliaSymbolics/Symbolics.jl).

 ```@example tutorial
 # Find the missing averages